ZacAster/CITS4403_Project/README.md

 During busy periods, a car park can stay close to full capacity for a long time.
 New vehicles may still enter and drive around looking for a space, which can increase congestion inside the car park.

+We want to use a computational model to explore whether controlling vehicle entry could improve this situation.

 ## System

-Vehicle circulation and parking-space turnover in a near-capacity campus car park.
+Parking and vehicle circulation in a near-capacity campus car park.

 ## Research question

-Would introducing entry control in a near-capacity campus car park reduce parking search time and internal congestion
+**Would introducing entry control in a near-capacity campus car park reduce parking search time and internal congestion?**

+Entry control is a hypothetical measure that we want to test in the model.
+It is not currently used in the campus car park we are thinking about.

 ## Current modelling idea